sometimesdigital/sometimesdigital/weeknotes/weeknotes-45.md

 I had the Friday off because of a labour law that says that if a public holiday falls on a Saturday then you get a day off.
 It doesn’t work with Sundays, and it doesn’t work if you’re employed as a contractor.
 I thought I’d spend that Friday doing some things that I had kept putting off and then go to a stationery shop as a reward.

 One thing was a phone call.
 Two weeks ago I got a letter from my ISP which said that they’re ending the support for copper infrastructure, and that I have to choose a new plan if I want to have the Internet in December.
-I didn’t really want to do that because it means that a technician will have to come and drill through the walls of my rented apartment to install the fiber optic cable.
+I didn’t really want to do that because it means that a technician will have to come and drill through the walls of my rented apartment to install the fibre-optic cable.
 But I chose a plan and scheduled the installation for this week.

 I also got the flu shot at a local pharmacy, which is something you couldn’t do before covid.